Major and Minor Requirements

 Ten units are required.
 A SIP in English is encouraged but not required.

-Advanced Literary Studies (ENGL 435) or Applied Theory (any 300-level) course may satisfy another requirement for the major or minor, depending on its subject matter, but it may not be double-counted for two requirements.
+An Advanced Literary Studies (ENGL 490, 491, or 492) or Applied Theory (any 300-level) course may satisfy another requirement for the major, depending on its subject matter, but it may not be double-counted for two requirements.
 In such a case, students must pass a second, different Advanced Literary Studies or Applied Theory course.

 Some courses have changed their numerical designation.
 If you have taken a course and see it listed under a different number, do not retake the course.